 To be eligible for the retiree health and dental benefits, employees hired after June 7, 2011 must have been employed by the City of Alameda for no less than ten years and must retire from the City of Alameda within 120 days of separation.
-Upon retirement with at least ten years of service, the City shall contribute up to the single-party rate for either the Kaiser or Blue Shield Bay Area health plans (whichever plan is chosen by the employee).
-Should an employee elect a plan other than Kaiser or Blue Shield, the maximum contribution by the City shall be an amount not to exceed the higher of the Kaiser or Blue Shield Bay Area rates and shall not exceed the cost of the elected plan.
+Upon retirement with at least ten years of service, the City shall contribute up to the single-party rate for either the Kaiser or Blue Shield health plans in the Region or Area that Alameda County is assigned by CalPERS (which ever plan is chosen by the employee).
+Should an employee elect a plan other than Kaiser or Blue Shield, the maximum contribution by the City shall be an amount not to exceed the higher of the Kaiser or Blue Shield rates in the Region or Area that Alameda County is assigned by CalPERS and shall not exceed the cost of the elected plan.
 When the employee becomes eligible for Medicare, the Medicare supplement rates for Kaiser or Blue Shield will apply.
-Upon separation from serviceAt the time of retirement, the employee shall be allowed to contribute any unused vacation leave, unused compensatory leave and up to 50% of unused sick leave, into a 401(a)(h) plan subject to the IRS limitations.
 For dental, the City shall provide dental benefits up to the single-party rate.
+In any year in which Blue Shield is not offered, the limit to reimbursement will be the higher of either the Kaiser single -party premium or the average of all plans offered in the Region or Area that Alameda County is assigned by CalPERS.
+The averaging of plans is limited to only the impacted categories that no longer offer Blue Shield (Basic, Combination, or Supplement/Managed Medicare).

-Should either the Kaiser or Blue Shield plans no longer be offered, the parties shall meet and confer on a substitute provider.
+Should the Kaiser plan no longer be offered, the parties shall meet and confer on a substitute provider or rate.